myatmyintzuthin/AWS-SAA-Notes/Compute as a Service.md

 ## Pricing

 ### On-Demand Instances
 Pay as you go.
 Billing starts whenever the instance is running and stops when the instance is in a stopped or terminated state.
+The price per second on running instance is fixed.

+### Reserved Instances

+Provide a discounted hourly rate.
+Need to commit to 1 year or 3 year.
+- All upfront - offers a higher discount than Partial upfront instances
+- Partial Upfront - offer a higher discount than No Upfront
+- No Upfront - offers a higher discount than On-Demand

+### Spot Instances

+Spot instances available at up to 90% discount compared to On-Demand prices.
+You can set a limit on how much you wo